rahulhaque/laravel-filepond/README.md

 By default `soft_delete` is set to `true` to keep track of all the files uploaded by the users.
 Set it to false if you want to delete the files with delete request.

+#### Table

+By default Filepond model maps to table `fileponds`.
+Change it if you created a table with a different name in your database migration.

 ## Commands (Cleanup)

 This package includes a `php artisan filepond:clear` command to clean up the expired files from the temporary storage.
 File `expiration` minute can be set in the config file, default is 30 minutes.
 Add this command to your scheduled command list to run daily.
 Know more about task scheduling here - [Scheduling Artisan Commands](https://laravel.com/docs/8.x/scheduling#scheduling-artisan-commands)